gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 Two patterns hold across the sweep:

 - **Narrow ranges never win.** On age and hours the 1–2 band is worse at every budget, in every seed — 0 of 50 paired comparisons.
-A θ-band graph spends its budget describing windowed aggregates, so the narrowest queries pay for structure they do not use.
+A narrow query reads only a handful of numbers, so it gets little from each one being quieter, while still paying the policy's overhead of publishing many more of them.
 - **`hours` needs budget; `age` does not.** Age wins at the widest band at all five budgets.
 Hours is a wash below `rho = 0.04` (1.03, 0.98, 0.93) and then improves sharply to 0.33.
 Note `hours.per.week` is spiked at 40, so an